How Many Pages Can One Cartridge Actually Print? Explaining Page Yield

 Standardization of Page Yield

-- ISO/IEC 19798: Designed for color toner cartridges, this involves printing a set of test pages incorporating text and graphics, with an overall 20% coverage.
+2. ISO/IEC 19798: This standard is used for color laser toner cartridges.
+It evaluates yield using a set of color test pages with mixed text and graphics, averaging around 20% coverage.

 Factors Affecting Page Yield